johannschopplich/kirby-headless-starter/README.md

 </details>

-You you use one of the [built-in middlewares](./site/plugins/headless/src/classes/Middlewares.php) or write custom ones in the [`UserMiddlewares.php`](./site/plugins/headless/src/classes/UserMiddlewares.php):
+You you use one of the [built-in middlewares](./site/plugins/headless/src/classes/Middlewares.php) or write custom ones in by extending the middleware class or creating a custom class defining your custom middleware functions:

 <details>
 <summary>🆒 Example custom middleware</summary>